Dorpolo/classifier/README.md

   * The presented HTML holds the final trained model, after picking hyper parameters from the following ranges:
       * Learning Rate: [0.16, 0.17, 0.18, 0.19]
       * Depth: [7, 8, 9]
-      * Trees: [500, 5000]
+      * Trees (iterations): [500, 5000]

   * The output presents the best performed model, based on the above params, including evluation metrics comparison.

+  * PLEASE NOTE:
-  * PLEASE NOTE: in order to re-run the model, you can easily render the RMD file after uncommenting the 2 python lines in the relevant chunk (and choose required   trees learning hyper params range).
-This process will take time as model will be trained, but small values in the trees can be
+       * In order to re-run the model, you can easily render the RMD file after uncommenting the 2 python lines in the relevant chunk (and choose required trees learning hyper params range).
+This process will take time as model will be trained.
+       * For quick run - please choose small values in **iteration_range** class param, and the proccess will be run very quickly

 ```{python}
 from classifier import ModelExplained